-Vegan Puff Pastry Recipe (with Video)
+Vegan Puff Pastry

 Making vegan puff pastry from scratch is easy using this fool-proof cheat method.
 Enjoy some crispy, flaky goodness in half the time it takes to make traditional puff pastry!

-Baked pastry on a white plate.
+baked pastry on a white plate.

-Homemade vegan puff pastry is much cheaper than storebought, and it only requires four ingredients.
+Homemade vegan puff pastry is much cheaper than store bought, and it only requires four ingredients.

-This method for this recipe was adapted from Paul Hollywood’s rough puff pastry recipe.
+This vegan version was adapted from Paul Hollywoodā€™s rough puff pastry recipe.
 Using frozen instead of chilled vegan butter allows more time to roll and fold the dough without chilling too many times.

-Baked pastry on a white plate.
+baked pastry on a white plate.

 Ingredient Notes